Dictionary / Arabic - Turkish Terminology

 KHALÎFAH – خليفة

-Literally: A successor.
+Literally means a successor.
 A substitute.
 A Caliph.

 A Khalîfah must be obeyed in the commands which conform to the Sharîah, like the jamâ’ah who follow the Imam in the salâh.
 The conditions of being a Khalîfah according to the Sharî’ah are: